 The feasibility, carbon removal potential, and risks and benefits of various carbon removal strategies, including the potential for and implications of significantly scaling up these measures—particularly for biodiversity and land use

-Fourteen federal agencies and departments are part of CCIWG program activities.
+Fifteen federal agencies and departments are part of CCIWG program activities.
 CCIWG works closely with other USGCRP Interagency Groups and engages with U.S. and international partners.
 Since 2021, the CCIWG has included a sub-group on carbon dioxide removal, known as the Interagency Carbon Dioxide Removal Research Coordination Workstream (I-CDR-C).

 Science Community Resources